firoorg/firo/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

+In case you want to build the disk image with `make deploy` (.dmg / optional), you need RSVG

+      brew install librsvg

 Build Zcoin Core
 ------------------------
 1. Build Zcoin-core:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).

+    In case you want to build the disk image with `make deploy` (.dmg / optional), by passing `--with-gui` to configure.

     You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh